 Mexican bird of paradise doesn’t need much pruning.
 In the spring, remove any branches that were frost-damaged.

 Since it naturally grows as a multi-trunk tree, it might send up more shoots than you want.
-You can simply snip them off at the base while they are young.
+You can simply cut them off at the plant base while they are young.

 The Many Birds of Paradise: It’s Confusing

-Here’s a quick rundown of similar bird of paradise species.
+Here’s a quick rundown of other bird of paradise species commonly grown as landscape plants.

 Red Bird of Paradise (Caesalpinia pulcherrima) is a very common landscape plant.
 It grows as a very large shrub with showy, multi-colored, yellow to red flowers.
 You’ll notice it doesn’t look much like Mexican bird of paradise.

 Yellow Bird of Paradise (Erythrostemon gilliesii) grows as a shrub but is sometimes trained to grow as a bushy tree.
-It looks similar to the red bird of paradise, except it has yellow flowers with prominent red stamens.
+It looks similar to the red bird of paradise, except its yellow flowers have prominent red stamens.

-And finally, there is the tropical bird of paradise (Strelitzia reginae) which has exotic, orange, blue, and white flowers that look like a bird.
+These plants are totally unrelated to the tropical bird of paradise (Strelitzia reginae), which has exotic, orange, blue, and white flowers that look like a bird.
 Before moving to the desert, this was the only bird of paradise I was familiar with.

 Mexican bird of paradise goes by a multitude of common names including Mexican holdback, Mexican caesalpinia, yellow bird of paradise, yellow bird, Mexican poincianella, Mexican caesalpinia, and Mexican poinciana.

-Additionally, the Mexican bird of paradise has undergone many scientific name changes.
-The correct name is now Erythrostemon mexicanus, but the former name, Caesalpinia mexicana, is still commonly used, even by nurseries that sell them.
+The currently accepted scientific name is Erythrostemon mexicanus, but the former name, Caesalpinia mexicana, is still commonly used, even by nurseries that sell them.
+No wonder gardeners are confused!

 Did you enjoy this article?